orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/network_routed.md

 subcategory: "Network"
 description: |-
-  Provides a Cloud Avenue vDC routed Network data source to read data or reference existing network
+  Provides a Cloud Avenue vDC routed Network data source to read data or reference existing network !> Resource deprecated The resource has renamed to cloudavenue_edgegateway_network_routed https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/edgegateway_network_routed, it will be removed in the version v0.38.0 https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/milestone/21 of the provider.
+See the GitHub issue https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/issues/1020 for more information.
 ---

 # cloudavenue_network_routed (Data Source)

 Provides a Cloud Avenue vDC routed Network data source to read data or reference existing network

+ !> **Resource deprecated** The resource has renamed to [`cloudavenue_edgegateway_network_routed`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/data-sources/edgegateway_network_routed), it will be removed in the version [`v0.38.0`](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/milestone/21) of the provider.
+See the [GitHub issue](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/issues/1020) for more information.

 ## Example Usage